marcosvape/gmt-test/README.md

 - for async import i would use spring async annotations
 - for paging and sorting i would use spring data jpa when using real DB
 - for other video providers i would use feign client to call their APIs and implement the logic to parse the metadata under the contract service ExternalVideoMetadataService.

+Any questions please reach out to me at: marcosaguiar@live.com